-In the Maastricht Region there are two main sources of information that can answer these questions.
+In the Maastricht Region there are 2 main sources of information that can answer these questions.

-The KVK is an independent source of information and advice for new businesses that offers help in four key areas:
+The KvK is an independent source of information and advice for new businesses that offers help in 4 key areas:

 If the staff are unable to help, they refer to in-house specialists or third parties.
 An initial enquiry is free of charge.

-The closest KVK to the Maastricht Region is located in Roermond, who hold regular sessions (in Dutch) for those interested in starting a business in the Netherlands.
+The closest KvK office to the Maastricht Region is located in Roermond, who hold regular sessions (in Dutch) for those interested in starting a business in the Netherlands.

 Is a starting point for those who want to learn more about starting a business in the Maastricht Region.
 Their expertise covers: